A Detailed Guide to Naxos Chora: The Best Attractions, Restaurants & Hotels

 WATCH SUNSET AT PORTARA GATE

-A right of passage for any visitor to the Island, watching the sunset from the iconic Portara Gate is a must-do on Naxos.
+A rite of passage for any visitor to the island, watching the sunset from the iconic Portara Gate is a must-do on Naxos.

-Perched on the islet of Palatia close to Chora lies the unfinished marble ruins of a temple dedicated to the Greek god Apollo.
-Lygdamis, the tyrant of Naxos, started building the temple in the 6th-7th century BC, however, due to war (which was common at the time), it was never completed, and the Portara, the lintel of the temple, is all that stands today.
+Perched atop the islet of Palatia close to Chora are the marble ruins of an unfinished temple dedicated to Apollo.
+Lygdamis, the tyrant of Naxos, started construction in the 6th-7th century BC, however it was abandoned mid-build due to war.

-The gate now guards over the island and is one of the most iconic sights in all of the Cycladic island.
-At sunset, droves of tourists head across the small strip of land to Palatia and head up the hill to watch the sunset through the gate and over the Aegean.
+Today, only the grand lintel remains silently watching over Naxos - one of the most iconic sights in all of the Cycladic islands.
+At sunset, droves of tourists head across the small strip of land to Palatia and up the hill to watch the sunset through the gate and over the Aegean.

 The scenic view back towards Chora is wonderful, especially when lit by the light orange glow of the setting sun.

-We’re not going to lie, it gets pretty hectic here during the Summer, and any sense of calm is negated by the constant hum of drones, and millions of photoshoots occurring.
+Tip: Now, we have to say it does get pretty hectic here during the Summer, and any sense of calm is negated by the constant hum of drones, and millions of photoshoots occurring.

 It’s for this reason that we actually recommend coming here for sunrise.
-Sure, you might not get that iconic photo of the sun setting through the gate, but you’ll have a peaceful experience on one of Naxos’ most emblematic attractions.
+Sure, you might not get that iconic photo of the sun setting through the gate, but you’ll have the site virtually to yourself.
+It’s a far more peaceful way to experience one of Naxos’ most emblematic sights.

 THE DETAILS